Top of Page

 According to the state budget (Public Act 101-0007), funding for districts in all four tiers is equal to $375 million. $50 million of that $375 million is dedicated to the Property Tax Relief Fund, designed to lessen the property tax burden for residents living in high-tax areas.
 CPS is not able to access these funds because our operating tax rate is 3.27 percent of city property value, well below the state-wide average of 3.73 percent.
 An additional $12.4 million is diverted to be included in the base funding minimum for Regional Offices of Education (ROEs) for the first time, per Public Act 101-0010.
 This leaves $312 million allocated to tier money that is actually distributed to low-tax districts like CPS.

 Since the implementation of EBF in FY2018, CPS has remained a Tier 1 district.
 These four tiers are determined based on the percentage of an Adequacy Target that a school district is able to fulfill with local resources in a given fiscal year.
-Adequacy Targets are determined by the cost of providing each student with core investments such as teachers, guidance counselors, nurses, and librarians, and account for additional support for limited-income students, English Learners, and diverse learners.
+Adequacy Targets are determined by the cost of providing each student with core investments such as teachers, guidance counselors, nurses, and librarians, and account for additional support for limited-income students, English Learners, and students with disabilities.
 CPS has a FY2020 Adequacy Target of $5.59 billion, equivalent to $15,531 of spending per student.

 However, with current levels of resources, which combine the BFM, operating revenue from property taxes, and PPRT, CPS only meets a projected $3.66 billion of that $5.59 billion target — or 65.6 percent adequacy.
 CPS will remain a Tier 1 district in FY2020 because our Adequacy percentage is lower than the 67.4 percent threshold.
 The following section of this chapter outlines our risk of losing this Tier 1 status in the future.